Guidelines for the Establishment of Consular Posts Headed by Honorary Consular Officers and Appointments of Honorary Consular Officers

 Information may be disclosed to appropriate law enforcement agencies such as the Royal Canadian Mounted Police, the Canadian Security Intelligence Service, designated federal departments and agencies, Canadian border service and immigration authorities, as well as provincial authorities, for verification purposes, including the carrying out of security checks and assessments; and for administering or enforcing any law or carrying out a lawful investigation.
 Information may also be shared with the appointing country for administrative purposes.
 In addition, some information (name, title, dates of status of begins and status ends, biographical information) is disclosed to provincial intergovernmental ministries to enable the administration of provincialyl-administered programs intended for honorary consular officers.

 Before submitting a request for the appointment or renewal of an honorary consular officer, diplomatic missions should inform the candidate of the purposes for the collection and disclosure of their personal information.
 Also, when the diplomatic mission submits a request for the appointment or renewal of an honorary consular officer, the Office of Protocol will hold such request as implying that the candidate has provided consent for the use and disclosure of his/her personal information in accordance with the above.

 Personal Information Bank No. DFAIT PPU 907 - Circular Note No. XDC-0406 of April 2, 2004

-For interpretation and application of these Guidelines, diplomatic missions should contact the following individuals at the Office of Protocol of the Department of Foreign Affairs and International Trade:
+For interpretation and application of these Guidelines, diplomatic missions should contact the following individuals at the Office of Protocol of the Department of Foreign Affairs, Trade and Development: